Christineslord/Christines_Portfolio/index.md

 # Geospatial Portfolio
+---
+This portfolio lists all previous and current projects.
+Links to the projects are provided in the column to the left.

 ## Current Graduate Projects
+---
 - Capstone coming summer 2025.

----
 ## Previous Graduate Projects
 ---
 ### Analyzing Snow Water Equivalent in Popular Colorado Ski Areas